Contact Dr Kriti Mukherjee

 Background

-My area of interest is remote sensing and geospatial data analysis.
-My work revolves around applications of geographic information science, photogrammetry, image processing, data science, and machine learning tools and techniques to understand and model various environmental changes and extreme events.
+My passion lies in the realm of remote sensing and geospatial data analysis, where I specialize in leveraging geographic information science, photogrammetry, image processing, data science, and machine learning to explore and model environmental changes and extreme events.

 Current activities